marcosaccomanno/windowsdebloater/README.md

 * Run the script with ```.\windowsdebloater.ps1```

 ### List of packages removed
-Please note that this script will remove packages that may be usefull (e.g. calculator, some image extensions).
+Please note that this script will remove packages that may be useful (e.g. calculator, some image extensions).
 If you need this packages you will need to install them mannualy.
 * ```.\windowsdebloater.ps1``` will remove the following packages from your system:

 ```